 "Taylor Barton has drawn a compelling and fascinating portrait of the underbelly of the Hamptons" —Rosanne Cash, Singer-Songwriter

-Taylor Barton has performed on Conan, Saturday Night Live, Mountain Stage, BET, World Cafe, Poughkeepsie Live, Acoustic Cafe, Westwood One Radio, House of Blues Radio, and ABC Radio, WFUV, and more.
+Taylor Barton has performed on Conan, Saturday Night Live, Mountain Stage, BET, World Cafe, Acoustic Cafe, Westwood One Radio, House of Blues Radio, and ABC radio, WFUV, and more.
 She is on the Advisory Board of Hamptons International Film Festival, where she founded the Melissa Mathison Fund for their Screenwriters Lab.
 She has produced over 50 Worldwide Events, including the Tribute to the Beatles for City Parks’ Foundation, Summerstage Gala, and Events for Wounded Warrior.
 She resides in Amagansett, NY where she lives with her husband and daughter.